1. DEFINITIONS AND INTERPRETATION

 9.1 All Intellectual Property Rights in the Website Content, and Customer Works will, as between the parties, be the property of the Customer, subject always to the other terms of the Agreement.

-9.2 All Intellectual Property Rights in the Design Elements will, as between the parties, be the property of Zyber Limited and, from the Deployment Date of the Website, Zyber Limited grants to the Customer a non-exclusive worldwide licence to use the Design Elements in connection with the Website, subject always to the other terms of the Agreement, and providing the Customer must not:
+9.2 All Intellectual Property Rights in the Software Elements, Design Elements will, as between the parties, be the property of Zyber Limited and, from the Deployment Date of the Website, Zyber Limited grants to the Customer a non-exclusive worldwide licence to use the Software Elements in connection with the Website, subject always to the other terms of the Agreement, and providing the Customer must not:

-(a) sell, resell, rent, lease, supply, distribute or redistribute the Design Elements;
+(a) sell, resell, rent, lease, supply, distribute or redistribute the Software Elements, or Design Elements;

-(b) use the Design Elements in connection with any website, web application, script, computer program or software (other than the Website); or
+(b) use the Software Elements, or Design Elements in connection with any website, web application, script, computer program or software (other than the Website); or

 (b) supplied on licence terms notified by Zyber Limited to the Customer;